ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/references/ledger-entries/updated-ledger-entries.md

 | `HighSponsor` | String    | AccountID         | No        | The sponsor paying the reserve on behalf of the _high account_ on the trust line. |
 | `LowSponsor`  | String    | AccountID         | No        | The sponsor paying the reserve on behalf of the _low account_ on the trust line. |

-The `HighSponsor` and `LowSponsor` fields are necessary because bidirectional trust lines may have the reserve held by two accounts.
+The `HighSponsor` and `LowSponsor` fields exist because bidirectional trust lines may have the reserve held by two accounts.

 {% raw-partial file="/docs/_snippets/common-links.md" /%}